Wouldn’t it be great if after publishing a new page on your website, the following could happen … all from your post URL:

 Permalinks – Optional Settings

-In this section, you can set up custom structures for your tag and category archive pages.
+This section lets you configure custom structures for your category and tag archive pages.

 - domain.com/category_base/category_name